circonus/docs/content/circonus/checks/check-types/httptrap.md

 Histograms used in conjunction with `_ts` values, do not support the array formats, and must be sent as a full base64 encoded histogram record.
-This record format is provided as part of the `libcirclhist` library.
+This record format is provided as part of the `libcircllhist` library.
 For example in Python:
 ```python
 from circllhist import Circllhist